Beyond Budget Headlines with AKB: Why bad banks are a bad, bad idea

 -

+But it could also mean, says Business Standard's in-house policy expert A K Bhattacharya, that she is preparing the nation for something unpleasant -- something like a one-time Covid tax to raise additional funds to push through more spending and help expedite economic recovery.

-Watch this third episode of our special pre-Budget video series, Beyond Budget Headlines with AKB, to also learn which big schemes could get more funding and which the axe, and if setting up multiple bad banks would be a good idea.
+Tune in to this podcast to also learn which big schemes could get more funding and which the axe, and if setting up multiple bad banks would be a good idea.

 Dear Reader,